fortune-uwha/Fortune_Portfolio/README.md

 # Fortune_Portfolio
-This is my data science portfolio
+This is my data science portfolio built using hugo a static site generator.